LATEST NEWS

 Sample Image

-Hudson Valley Auctioneers, located at 432 Main Street, Beacon, New York will present an unreserved antique and estate auction with absentee, phone and online bidding through Liveauctioneers.com on Monday November 24th at 5:00 PM EST. In house previews are Sunday November 23rd from 1pm-5pm and Monday from 2:00pm-4:30 pm or by appointment beginning 11/17.
-The auction features the West Nyack estate of Charles W. Yeiser, former owner of The Far Gallery, NYC along with a long held storage unit from Cold Spring.
-Another eclectic offering of nearly 500 lots of fresh to the market goods.
+Hudson Valley Auctioneers, located at 432 Main Street, Beacon, New York will present an unreserved antique and estate auction with absentee, phone and online bidding through Liveauctioneers.com on Monday May 18th at 5:00 PM EST. In house previews are Sunday May 17th from 1pm-5pm and Monday from 2:00pm-4:30 pm or by appointment beginning 5/8.
+Items were collected from several estate lots from the Hudson Valley and beyond.

 Plan to preview or view the sale online.
-Images and listings as well as bidding links for all items are available on our website after 11/14.
-The gallery is open for payments and pickup Tuesday 11/25 from 10am to 3pm and daily that week 9-3:30 except for Thursday, Thanksgiving.
+Images and listings as well as bidding links for all items are available on our website after 5/8.
+The gallery is open for payments and pickup Tuesday 5/19 from 10am to 3pm and daily that week 9-3:30.
 Weekend appointments can be arranged for limited pickups if invoices are prepaid.
 All shipping is by third party vendors only.
-Auction terms, links to online bidding and other info available at www.HudsonValleyAuctioneers.com or contact sales manager Theo De Haas 845 480 2381 or auctioneer Neil Vaughn 914 489 2399.
+Auction terms, links to online bidding and other info available at our interactive website www.HudsonValleyAuctioneers.com or contact sales manager Theo de Haas 845 480 2381 or auctioneer Neil Vaughn 914 489 2399.

 Some Notes on Bidding through Live Auctioneers